wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-s3.rst

 skip_on_error
 ^^^^^^^^^^^^^

-When unable to process and parse a CloudTrail log, skip the log and continue processing
+When unable to process and parse a log, skip it and continue processing.
+If set to no, the module will abort the execution once it encounters an error.

 +--------------------+---------+
 | **Default value**  | yes     |